Start page

 Yurlovo, thre villages in Moscow Region – OE eorl "noble man, warrior".

-The expansion of Anglo-Saxons was directed also to the south-east, and so they got to Donbas.
+The Aglo-Saxon expansion was directed as well to the southeast, so they got to Donbas.
 A cluster of Anglo-Saxon place names was found between the cities of Kramatorsk and Stakhanov north of the town of Debaltseve just near deposits of copper ore.
-People mined it here since the Bronze Age.
-There was a powerful mining and metallurgical center in Eastern Europe, which is composed of about thirty copper mines.
-Now melting copper from local ore is uneconomical, but at Scythian times deposits can still be inconclusive, and therefore, people settled in the immediate area to profitably engage in mining ore.
-One of the major mines was mine not far from the railway station Kartamish.
-This name can be explain by means of Old English as "devastated wasteland" (OE. ceart "wild public land" and myscan "to ruin").
+People have mined it here since the Bronze Age.
+There was a powerful mining and metallurgical center in Eastern Europe composed of about thirty copper mines.
+Melting copper from local ore is uneconomical at present but copper deposits could still be unexhausted in Scythian times.
+People settled in the immediate area to profitably engage in mining ore.
+One of the major mines was not far from the railway station Kartamish.
+This name can be explained using Old English as "devastated wasteland" (OE. ceart "wild public land" and myscan "to ruin").
 In this case, such a name fits well, since the area here could indeed be subject to anthropogenic impact during the extraction of copper ore.

 Copper mine Kartamish at present

-Among other Anglo-Saxon place names in the Donbass, these: Borzhikovka, Vergulevka, Golmovsky, Gladosovo, Dyliyevka, Kramatorsk, and Kumshatskoye.
+Among other Anglo-Saxon place names in the Donbas, these and be: Borzhikovka, Vergulevka, Golmovsky, Gladosovo, Dyliyevka, Kramatorsk, and Kumshatskoye.
 We can speak with the most confidence about the origins of the name of the Mius River.
 Old English offers us the word mēos «moss, swamp», which may be appropriate for the name of the river with a swampy floodplain.
-This same root is present in the name of the Kalmius River, but it could be named by analogy later because near the Anglo-Saxon place-names not found.
+This same root is present in the name of the Kalmius River, but it could be named by analogy later because the Anglo-Saxon place names were not found nearby.

 At left: The Mius River